sheckman/sigcse2019/reviewers/paper-review-guidelines.md

 Papers submitted to the CS Education Research track describe an empirical computing education project.

 CS Education Research papers should adhere to rigorous standards, describing hypotheses, methods, and results as is typical for research studies.
 These normally focus on topics relevant to computing education with emphasis on educational goals and knowledge units/topics relevant to computing education with statistical rigor; methods or techniques in computing education; evaluation of pedagogical approaches; and studies of the many different populations that are engaged in computing education, including (but not limited to) students, instructors, and issues of gender, diversity, and underrepresentation.
+We welcome replication papers and papers that present null or negative results that meet the criteria below.

 For a typical paper in this track, here are some key factors to include (as an author) and to look for (as a reviewer):